 Unit of Work Pattern with EF Core

-• Definition: A design pattern that maintains a list of business transactions and coordinates the writing out of all changes and the resolution of concurrency problems.
-In EF Core, the DbContext class is a concrete implementation of the Unit of Work pattern.
+The Unit of Work pattern maintains a list of business transactions and coordinates the writing out of all changes and the resolution of concurrency problems.
+In simpler terms, it ensures that when you update multiple repositories, they all succeed or fail as a single atomic operation.

 public interface IUnitOfWork : IDisposable